deuzu/RequestCollectorBundle/README.md

 [![Latest Stable Version](https://poser.pugx.org/deuzu/request-collector-bundle/v/stable)](https://packagist.org/packages/deuzu/request-collector-bundle) [![Total Downloads](https://poser.pugx.org/deuzu/request-collector-bundle/downloads)](https://packagist.org/packages/deuzu/request-collector-bundle) [![Latest Unstable Version](https://poser.pugx.org/deuzu/request-collector-bundle/v/unstable)](https://packagist.org/packages/deuzu/request-collector-bundle) [![License](https://poser.pugx.org/deuzu/request-collector-bundle/license)](https://packagist.org/packages/deuzu/request-collector-bundle)

 The request collector Symfony bundle collects HTTP requests from various internet services (webhooks, api) or local calls.
-It exposes an URL that will persist, log and mail the incomming requests.
+It exposes an URL that will persist, log and / or mail the incomming requests.
-You can choose how to collect requests in the configuration by enabling or disabling persisting, logging or mailling.
 The collected HTTP requests contain headers, query string parameters , post/form parameters and the body / content of the request.

-It will help you to inspect or debug webhooks / api requests.
+It will help you to inspect, debug or process webhooks / api requests.

 You can also add a your own custom service which will be executed just after the collect process by tagging a Symfony service from your application (CF Extension).